 The quality of the brioche and the ricotta is key to this recipe.
 Whenever there are only a few ingredients in a recipe, those ingredients must be the highest quality. —Josh Cohen

 - Makes 2 thick slices of ricotta toast

-whole-milk ricotta cheese (approximately 6 ounces)
+whole-milk ricotta (about 6 ounces)

 (or more) small squeeze of fresh lemon juice

 thick slices of fresh brioche bread

-freshly ground black pepper
+Freshly ground black pepper

 - In a medium bowl, whisk the ricotta and cream to combine.
 Add the lemon zest, lemon juice, and salt and whisk again to combine.
 Taste and adjust with more salt and/or lemon juice.
 Remember that the acidity from the lemon will ultimately be balanced out by the brioche and honey.